 Graduate/Family Housing Apartments.
 Furnished one-bedroom apartments are available for graduate students.
 A University apartment application along with a $100 deposit ($75 is refundable) is required to be placed on the waiting list.
 Apartments are assigned off waiting lists.
 University apartment agreements are for the academic year.
 To reside in an apartment over the summer, a student must either be enrolled for summer classes or pre-enrolled for the subsequent fall semester.
 The rental rate for the furnished apartments includes all utilities, Internet (including wireless) and expanded basic cable.

 Unfurnished apartments are available for students who are married, a single parent with children living with him/her full time, a graduate student, or an undergraduate student who is 20 years of age or sophomore status or above.
 A university apartment application along with a $100 deposit ($75 is refundable) is required to be placed on the waiting list and all apartments are assigned off of the waiting lists.
 University apartment agreements are for the academic year.
 To reside in an apartment over the summer, a student must either be enrolled for summer classes or pre-enrolled for the subsequent fall semester.
 The rental rate for the unfurnished apartments includes water, sewer, trash, Internet (including wireless), and expanded basic cable.
 Students are responsible for gas and electric service.

 Meals.
 Students may choose from a variety of meal plan options.
 Full-meal service is available daily.
-There are various retail dining locations located on campus.
+The Elliott Union provides additional on-campus dining alternatives.
 The food service accommodates students with special dietary needs.
 This service requires a doctor’s request.